 Container Sandbox: Unsupported syscall setsockopt(0x3,0x1,0x6,0xc0000753d0,0x4,0x0)

 If you suspect that these might be responsible for the failure of your container, contact Support and add the log message to the support ticket.
-The Google Cloud support might ask you to trace system calls made by your service to diagnose lower-level system calls that are not surfaced in the Stackdriver logs.
+The Google Cloud support might ask you to trace system calls made by your service to diagnose lower-level system calls that are not surfaced in the Cloud Logging logs.